AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

 });
 ```

 To setup for each of the test examples we define the `AdvancedEscrow` variable that will hold the contract factory for our smart contract.
 The `instance` variable will hold the instance of the smart contract that we will be testing against and the `ACAinstance`, `AUSDinstance`, `DOTinstance` and `DEXinstance` hold the instances of the predeployed smart contracts.
-The `deployer` and `user` hold the Signers and `deployerAddress` and `userAddress` variables hold the addresses of these signers. `ethParams` variable holds the transaction values required for the deployment transaction.
+The `deployer` and `user` hold the Signers and `deployerAddress` and `userAddress` variables hold the addresses of these signers.
 Finally the `api` variable holds the `ApiPromise`, which we will use to force the generation of blocks.
 As creation of `ApiPromise` generates a lot of console output, especially when being run before each of the test examples.
 This is why we have to mute the console output before we create it and resume it after, to keep the expected behaviour of the console.
 All of the values are assigned in the `beforeEach` action:

 ```javascript
   let AdvancedEscrow;